Document

 One must satisfy the following criteria for claiming deductions against Section 80RRB:

-(ii) Only those individuals that hold an original patent are eligible to apply for deduction under Section 80RRB.
-If any individual does not hold the original patent, he/she cannot apply for this deduction.
+(iii) Only individuals who hold an original patent are eligible to apply for a deduction under Section 80RRB.
+If an individual does not hold the original patent, he/she cannot apply for this deduction.

 What is a Patent?